GuilhermeCunha79/LMS_MicroserviceArchitecture/psoft-project-2024-g1/Docs/GlobalArtifacts/RelevantDocumentsIteration2/SystemAnalysis.md

 - Define how the system must be designed to achieve high levels of availability, performance, efficiency, modifiability, and interoperability, ensuring seamless operation, scalability, and adaptability in diverse operational contexts.
-  This includes maintaining continuous service availability, optimizing resource usage, scaling horizontally under high demand, supporting seamless updates with backward compatibility
+  This includes maintaining continuous service availability, optimizing resource usage, scaling horizontally under high demand, supporting seamless updates with backward compatibility.
+More detailed information on Technical Memo 3.1.

 ### Step 3